 Go to the GOV.UK guidance for more information on optimism bias.

 - Green Book supplementary guidance: optimism bias (UK Government)

 Single-point probability analysis

-An expected value can be calculated for each significant risk by multiplying the likelihood of the risk occurring (probability) by the size of the consequence.
-This risk premium is expressed in monetary terms and provides an estimate of the cost of accepting all the risk.
+To work out an expected value for a significant risk, multiply the probability of the risk happening by the size of the consequence.
+The result provides the risk premium – the estimated cost of accepting the risk.

 Quantitative risk analysis (QRA)

 Quantitative risk analysis (QRA) is an evidence-based modelling technique.
 It gives risks numerical values based on quantifiable data, such as costs, logistics or completion time.
 This makes it easier to: